dfinity/interface-spec/spec/index.md

     -   Otherwise, the call is rejected by the system independently of the effective canister id.

+-   If the request is a query call to the Management Canister (`aaaaa-aa`), then:

+    -   If the call is to the `bitcoin_get_balance_query` or `bitcoin_get_utxos_query` method, then the effective canister id for this call must be the bitcoin canister id which is left unspecified (in particular, it depends on the bitcoin network).

+    -   Otherwise, the call is rejected by the system independently of the effective canister id.

--   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.
+-   If the request is an update or query call to a canister that is not the Management Canister (`aaaaa-aa`), then the effective canister id must be the `canister_id` in the request.

 :::note

 The expectation is that user-side agent code shields users and developers from the notion of effective canister id, in analogy to how the System API interface shields canister developers from worrying about routing.

+The bitcoin mainnet canister ID is `ghsi2-tqaaa-aaaan-aaaca-cai`.
+The bitcoin testnet canister ID is `g4xu7-jiaaa-aaaan-aaaaq-cai` (also used in local testing for the bitcoin regtest network).

 The Internet Computer blockchain mainnet does not support `provisional_create_canister_with_cycles` and thus all calls to this method are rejected independently of the effective canister id.